rogervinas/top-5-server-side-kotlin-frameworks-2022/micronaut-app/README.md

     token: "mytoken"
 ```

-And as usual, configuring it will disable [Test Resources](https://micronaut-projects.github.io/micronaut-test-resources/latest/guide/) for **Vault**.
+And as usual, configuring it will disable [Test Resources](https://micronaut-projects.github.io/micronaut-test-resources/latest/guide/) for **Vault** on `prod` environment.

 ## Testing the endpoint